izzy1090/searching-reddit/README.md

 1) Export or download Reddit threads as a PDF via the UI to the user's desktop computer

-2) Add a thread limit to the search request so users can customize how many searches they want to return

-3) Add a date range filter so user's can filter through returned results using a date range
+2) Add a date range filter so user's can filter through returned results using a date range

-4) Make calls to different endpoints from Reddit's API allowing a user to search for Subreddits
+3) Make calls to different endpoints from Reddit's API allowing a user to search for Subreddits

-5) Back button to allow the user to navigate back to the homepage
+4) Back button to allow the user to navigate back to the homepage

-6) Display the first 10 threads and as the user scrolls down the page, additional results display
+5) Display the first 10 threads and as the user scrolls down the page, additional results display